paramraghavan/sparksql-awsglue/README.md

 Use the higher-level standard Column-based functions with Dataset operators whenever possible before reverting to using your own custom UDF functions since UDFs are a BlackBox for Spark and so it does not even try to optimize them.

 What actually happens behind the screens, is that the [Catalyst](https://blog.bi-geek.com/en/spark-sql-optimizador-catalyst/) can’t process and optimize UDFs at all, and it treats them as BlackBox, which results in losing many optimizations like Predicate pushdown, Constant folding, Column pruning and many others.
+- **Catalyst Optimizer**: Catalyst is an extensible query optimization framework built into Spark SQL.
+Its primary function is to optimize logical and physical query plans.
+- **Tungsten Engine**: Tungsten is primarily focused on improving the efficiency of memory and CPU usage in Spark.
+It is part of Project Tungsten, which aims to revamp Spark’s execution engine for better performance.

 [Ref](https://stackoverflow.com/questions/38296609/spark-functions-vs-udf-performance)